SevenbitsVivek/fractionalNfts/ReadMe.md

-Created fractonal nfts based on buyers, totalShares and buyersShares.
+Created fractonal nfts based on buyers, totalShares and buyersShares